Bhagyesh-Chokhawala/KWICIndex/Readme.md

 * **ioProcessing** - Facilitates processing of different IO events - Input/Output.
 The implementation has been achieved using Strategy Pattern and it calls other strategies based on selected IO strategies.
 * **outputFormat** - Facilitates bulding output for different output strategies.
 This implementation has been achieved using Decorate Pattern.
 Console output includes plaintext string + footer vs Output file includes plaintext output+ header+ footer.
 * **outputStrategies** - Facilitates processing of different Output Console/ File.
 The implementation has been achieved using Strategy Pattern.
-* **processors** - Halper classes which facilitates processing circular shift for words within string.
-It also includes processing of thread through circularshift as and when it reads anyline.
+* **processors** - Helper classes which facilitates processing circular shift for words within string including shifts with ignore words processing.
+It also includes processing of thread through circularshift as and when it reads any line.
 * **MasterController** - Main thread controls overall execution flow.

 **resources**: